 Cosmo was terrified.
 He had never seen Wanda this angry—well, scratch that, he HAD seen her this angry before, just never at him.
-She was trembling in her rage, and her hands were clenched into such tights fists the knuckles were turning white.
+She trembled in her rage, and her hands clenched into such tights fists the knuckles turned white.
 Her hair hadn't become aflame yet, but Cosmo guessed it was probably because she was SO angry, she didn't want to waste a single stray thought to change it.
-Tears were trickling steadily from her eyes and she wiped at them roughly, as if she were trying to make them stop through sheer force.
+Tears trickled steadily from her eyes and she wiped at them roughly, as if trying to make them stop through sheer force.

 "Tell me when," she said through gritted teeth, leaning close to her cowering husband.
 "When did you stop loving me?
 Tell me."

 "LIAR!"
 Wanda hissed, baring her teeth at him.
-Her tears were falling faster, and when she spoke next, her voice was shaky and uneven.
+Her tears fell faster, and when she spoke next, her voice was shaky and uneven.
 "Do you think I'm stupid?
 Do you?"